johny1614/RxVision/README.md

 - **chrome-devtools/**
   *Chrome DevTools host & glue.*<br>
-  It's build (npm run build) output is Chrome extension to be loaded in chrome browser * **No domain/UI logic resides here.**
+  Its build (npm run build) output is Chrome extension to be loaded in chrome browser * **No domain/UI logic resides here.**

 - **frontend/**